-The crowds were being controlled, for the people understood the truth that the “rains from heaven and fruitful seasons” and good food that they enjoyed for long years could not have been given by their visitors, Paul, and Barnabas.
-The wrong-god noise is always neutralized by the power of truth that is presented in a manner understandable to the people as it is connected to the nature of their daily existence.
+The crowds were being controlled, for the people understood the truth that the “rains from heaven and fruitful seasons” and the good food that they had enjoyed for many years could not have been given by their visitors, Paul and Barnabas.
+The force of the truth, when communicated in a way that is relatable to people’s daily lives, always silences the noise of the false god.

-In his sermon on Mars Hill in Athens, Paul also tried to connect the known God he promised to unveil by way of presenting a quite engaging argument.
+In his sermon on Mars Hill in Athens, Paul also tried to connect the known God he promised to unveil by presenting a quite engaging argument.
 What was it?
-That judgment was sure because the Judge had been risen from the dead by God.
+That judgment was certain because God had raised the Judge from the dead.
 The teaching about the resurrection of Christ is one dominant doctrine used by Paul throughout his ministry.
 As Christ’s clear evidence of His deity, His resurrection is always a very sharp tool in crippling the might of the noise of the wrong god.